mikepattyn/dartaculous/firebase_go_admin/README.md

   3. Install ffi_lib, by running ```dart pub global activate ffi_lib```.
 The minimum required version is 1.1.0.

   4. For the initial installation and for each time you upgrade this package, run the following command on the root directory of your application: ```ffi-lib firebase_go_admin```.
+This tool will compile the native library from the GO code present in the package and it will then copy the compiled package to the bin sub-directory of your package, where ```firebase_go_admin``` expects to find it.

 - Generate and download a new private key following the instruction in https://firebase.google.com/docs/admin/setup, under **To generate a private key file for your service account**.